IITDBGroup/ProvenanceWeek2021/cfp.md

 Authors are invited to submit original research work the IPAW track.
 This track solicits full research papers that describe mature, high-quality research on the topics of interest of the Provenance Week.
-Papers submitted to IPAW are expected to have some form of initial validation, such as a case study or preliminary experiments showing the feasibility of the proposed approach.

 Papers must be:
 - not published or under review elsewhere